-It led through gorgeous countryside and good camping along the way, so we didn’t mind one bit, but it’s good to know a paved road on a map doesn’t necessarily mean it is paved in reality.
+It did lead through gorgeous countryside and good camping along the way, so we didn’t mind one bit, but it’s good to know a paved road on a map doesn’t necessarily mean it is paved in reality.

-With so many mountains, nice off roads abound.
-A separate post will follow on the topic.
-Some are perfectly drivable in 2WD, others require 4WD and/or high clearance (or at least when the weather is bad), such as the Tosor Pass.
+With so many mountains, fantastic, winding, unpaved roads abound.
+Most, such as main itineraries, are perfectly drivable in 2WD.
+Others require 4WD and/or high clearance (or at least when the weather is bad), such as the Tosor Pass.

 Tips on stuff to bring for unpaved, possibly dusty or muddy roads:

 - Put a dust screen at the back (we use Velcro to keep it in place).